 The guidance from the ICO says that you should take appropriate measures to protect the data against unlawful access if your mobile phone is lost or stolen.
 These measures can include controlling access to the data or device by using a password, PIN number or encryption.
 You should also consider if you are able to remotely delete data if you lose or have your phone stolen.

-The GMC and NHS recognise that people are increasingly using social media, including WhatsApp to communicate.
-The GMC says that you must not use social media to discuss individual patients or their care.
-NHS Digital says that you should not put patient information on social media.
+The GMC recognises that people are increasingly using social media, including WhatsApp to communicate, and says that you must not use social media to discuss individual patients or their care.

 Be very careful that you know who is in your group and that they have agreed not to forward any patient information, including photographs, to third parties.